bh1san/kosheli-travel-app/README.md

 ## Secure Deployment Practices

-To prevent exposing sensitive files like the `.git` directory on a web server, it's crucial to deploy only the necessary build artifacts.
+To prevent exposing sensitive files like the `.git` directory or database backups on a web server, it's crucial to deploy only the necessary build artifacts.

 ### Using `git archive`